Family Vacation Fun

 For dinner, head to Da Corrado Ristorante, a family-owned Italian restaurant where pasta is the star of the show.
 The dishes are based on the owner’s mother’s authentic Italian recipes, passed down for generations.
 If you’re lucky, you may get to enjoy the sounds of Italian singers.

-Enjoy the water and get a cardio workout, too, with a ride on one of the resort’s pontoon-like Schiller Water Bikes.
+Enjoy the water and get a cardio workout, too, with a ride in one of the resort’s kayaks.

-Squeeze in a “Quick 6”— a loop of six holes that can be played in about an hour — at The Preserve.
+Take the family to play a round of golf at The Preserve.
 Bob Cupp and Fuzzy Zoeller designed this entire course with a more forgiving layout, making it suitable for players of all levels and ages.